Before we go any further, let’s get this clear:

 If you think his 15-25 minutes tutorials are not enough for you, he has you covered on that too.
 You can visit his website where you can take online courses.
 Best part?
 Most of them are free.

 9- Gleb Kuznetsov

 What does a UI designer deal with?
 Visuals.
 Gleb is all about visuals.

-Having experience working as a senior product manager at Nokia, today, Gleb Kuznetsov is the chief design officer at Brain Technologies Inc., a company that works on AI.
+Having experience working as a senior What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… at Nokia, today, Gleb Kuznetsov is the chief design officer at Brain Technologies Inc., a company that works on AI.
 It is clear to see he has a futuristic point of view, and he projects it on his UI designs.

 He is primarily focused on voice UI design and has many publications on it you can find on his LinkedIn page, as well as his many awards for his designs.

 If you are into visual design, you can follow him on Instagram, where he shares his motion art, website UI designs, and many more fascinating web designs.
 He is the future of UI design; you won’t regret it.